 Our Trout Rod Recommendation

-- FLY REEL: 85mm diameter spool, die cast aluminum, adjustable disc drag.
-Comes preinstalled with chartreuse, WF5-F, weight forward 5, floating fly line, 20# orange backing and 9’ 5X tapered monofilament leader.
-All Wild Water fly reels are easily changed from left to right hand retrieve.
-Reel will come in left hand retrieve.
+- DURABLE FLY REEL: This fly fishing package includes a durable die cast aluminum fly reel with stainless steel internal components.
+The reel features an 85mm diameter quick release spool, adjustable disc drag and a one-way clutch bearing.
+As an added bonus, the reel comes preinstalled with chartreuse WF5-F floating fly line, 20 lb orange backing and 9-foot 5X tapered monofilament leader.
+All Wild Water fly reels are easily changeable from left to right hand retrieve.

 For your very first purchase, we recommend taking a look at the Wild Water complete starter kit.
 If you are going to be doing a lot of still water fishing, most standard rods will do a good job if you set them up properly.
 If you are trying to get into fly fishing, that is a completely different beast.
 This kit will give the new angler everything they need to get started and get comfortable with the exciting world of fly fishing for trout.
 It is less than a hundred dollars and can go a long way in easing someone into the sport.
 Eventually, you will need to upgrade but as a starting place, you will be hard pressed to find better.